 Variations

-- Spicy - Add crushed red pepper flakes to imbue heat to the sauce.
+- Spicy - Add crushed red pepper flakes to make the sauce spicy.

 - Vegan - Omit the grated Parmigiano-reggiano or parmesan cheese to make this recipe vegan and dairy free.

-- Spinach - Add a couple cups of spinach leaves if you are running low on basil leaves and for added nutritional value.
+- Spinach Pesto - Add a couple cups of spinach leaves if you are running low on basil leaves .

 Storage